mac-comp240-master/activities_4-parallel/1-openmp-patternlets/README.md

 # Patternlet Activities

-For this activity, you will access patternlets on [this website](http://selkie-macalester.org/csinparallel/modules/Patternlets/build/html/SharedMemory/OpenMP_Patternlets.html).
+For this activity, you will access instructions on [this website](http://selkie-macalester.org/csinparallel/modules/Patternlets/build/html/SharedMemory/OpenMP_Patternlets.html).

 Scroll down and begin with the first set of OpenMP examples, **Shared Memory